 4.2.1.
 Recording Settings

-On the Recording Settings dialog you can select the sound card from which to record, and you can adjust its volume.
-You can also adjust the format of the recorded data.
+On the Recording Settings page you can select the sound card from which to record, and you can adjust its volume.
+You can also adjust the format of the recorded data, and you can select which stereo channel is displayed from the active recording.

 This is the input line from which to record audio data when you press the record button.
 If you have more than one sound card installed, for example because you are using an external USB microphone, make sure that the correct one is selected here.